 - Can we enroll a student if we do not have a permanent address?

 Students declared "homeless" (sharing housing due to economic hardship, living in motels, camp grounds or shelters, awaiting foster care placement, living in substandard housing) may enroll without the usual required documents such as immunization records or proof of residence.
-They should contact Modesto City Schools State and Federal Programs for assistance.
-(209) 574-1615
+Contact Modesto City Schools’ Student Support Services for assistance.
+(209) 574-1600

 - Can I enroll students from different grade levels at the same time?